github/opensource.guide/_articles/troubleshooting/getting-paid.md

 As open source's popularity increases, availability of funding has not yet caught up to the need.
 If you are interested in finding funding for your open source work, [there are some options](https://github.com/nayafia/lemonade-stand) available to you.
 Here are some examples:

 * Raise money for your work through crowdfunding campaigns or donations.
-This works well if you have a strong audience or reputation already.
+This strategy works well if you have a strong audience or reputation already.

 * Find a company to hire you to work on your idea, or ask your current employer for dedicated work time.